devcamcar/python-novaclient/README_BETA.txt

 Bug Reports
 -----------

-We have an open bug tracking system at :  TBD -- BUG TRACKER?
+We have an open bug tracking system at github.com/rackspace/python-cloudservers/issues

 Please, before reporting bugs, we ask that you first:

     1> Pull the latest version from version control.
 This product is under heavy development and we may already have fixed your issue.

     2> If you're still having a bug, please provide a minimal test case that demonstrates the issue.

-We are still finalizing packaging and determining what, exactly, will be included when you install the API.